Our areas of intervention

 Access to education and professional training is a central theme when we are interested in improving the living conditions of children.

-Through its projects, PADEM promotes children’s access to informative and inclusive education as well as quality professional training, whether provided through school and formal environments (Kosovo, Senegal, etc.), or through non-formal education (India, Senegal, etc.).
+Through its projects, PADEM promotes children’s access to informative and inclusive education as well as quality vocational training, whether provided through school and formal environments (Kosovo, Senegal, etc.), or through non-formal settings (India, Senegal, etc.).

 See the projects linked to this area of intervention

-Because it would not make sense to focus on improving the living conditions of children and their families without first thinking about filling their plates, PADEM works through its projects to improve nutrition and feeding the most vulnerable children.
+Because it would not make sense to focus on improving the living conditions of children and their families without first thinking about filling their plates, PADEM works through its projects to improve access to food and nutrition for vulnerable children through projects.

-These actions take place directly within their families (Bolivia, Peru, etc.) or in reception centers or schools (Madagascar, Kenya, etc.)
+These actions take place directly within their families (Bolivia, Peru, etc.) or in shelters and schools (Madagascar, Kenya, etc.)

 See the projects linked to this area of intervention